Suzanna-Linn/slua/docs/language1.md

 ---
 layout: default
-title: The language: Lua compared to LSL
+title: "The language: Lua compared to LSL"
 ---
 ## The language: Lua compared to LSL
 Standard Lua and Luau have some differences.
 Most of the next code runs in both of them.